NicoLobato/Transcriptomics-data_Supervised-learning-models/treatment_lasso.md

 We now need to preprocess the data.
 The process follows this order because typically, a test set does not exist until we apply the model.
 However, in this case, we are fortunate to have one.
 Therefore, we begin by splitting the data into two independent sets to avoid data contamination.

-Preprocessing includes data normalisation (a crucial step for Logistic Regression) and selecting genes with higher variability (which are more significant).
+Preprocessing includes data normalization (a crucial step for Logistic Regression) and selecting genes with higher variability (which are more significant).
 This reduces the number of variables and enhances the data quality.

 We will start by preprocessing the training set: